The Transfer Pricing Law Review: India

 - undertaking contract R&D.

-Unlike in other jurisdictions, there is no mechanism in India for the settlement of transfer pricing disputes with the tax authorities.
-For settlements, safe-harbour provisions, and unilateral and bilateral APA mechanisms are viewed as means to mitigate risks in advance, and the mutual agreement procedure (MAP) under the treaty is considered, post-adjustment, to settle disputes.
+In contrast to other jurisdictions, there is no mechanism in India for the settlement of transfer pricing disputes with the tax authorities.
+For settlements, safe-harbour provisions and unilateral and bilateral APA mechanisms are viewed as means to mitigate risks in advance, and the mutual agreement procedure (MAP) under the treaty is considered, post-adjustment, to settle disputes.
 The rollback provision under an APA also enables settlement of past disputes given its binding nature.

-In a move to reduce litigation and boost investor confidence, India introduced unilateral, bilateral and multilateral APAs with effect as of 1 July 2012.
-In the past seven years since introduction, India has received over 1,000 applications and concluded over 300 APAs of which more than 240 are unilateral and more than 30 bilateral APAs.
-These APAs cover various transactions, such as software services, IT-enabled services, intra-group payments, business support services commission or indent.
+In a move to reduce litigation and boost investor confidence, India introduced unilateral, bilateral and multilateral APAs with effect from 1 July 2012.
+In the nine years since its introduction, India has received over 1,000 applications and concluded over 300 APAs of which more than 240 are unilateral.
+These APAs cover various transactions, such as software services, IT-enabled services, intra-group payments or business support services commission.
 The bilateral APA process covers important jurisdictions, such as the United States, the United Kingdom, Japan, Germany, France, Italy and the Netherlands.
-In recent APA negotiations, the Revenue has been advocating expanding the scope of 'profit attribution' in the source jurisdiction, based not just on Functions, Assets and Risk (FAR) analysis but also considering 'market' analysis, also referred to as Functions, Assets, Risk and Market (FARM) analysis.
-Value creation is positioning centre-stage in APA negotiations, particularly for digital business models.
-Evaluation of intangibles using development, enhancement, maintenance, protection and exploitation (DEMPE) analysis and focus on significant people function are also important aspects in APA negotiations and transfer pricing audits.
+In recent APA negotiations, the Revenue advocated expanding the scope of 'profit attribution' in the source jurisdiction, based not just on functions, assets and risk (FAR) analysis but also considering 'market' analysis, also referred to as functions, assets, risk and market (FARM) analysis.
+Value creation is taking centre-stage in APA negotiations, particularly for digital business models.
+Evaluation of intangibles using development, enhancement, maintenance, protection and exploitation (DEMPE) analysis and the focus on the significant people functions are also important aspects in APA negotiations and transfer pricing audits.

-There is currently no specific concept of a 'transfer pricing investigation' in India, other than the audit or assessment process, as discussed in Section III.
+Transfer pricing audits in India are part of the routine audit process.
+There is currently no specific concept of a standalone 'transfer pricing investigation' in India, other than the audit or assessment process, as discussed in Section III.

-The tax authorities, however, have broad powers for assessment (e.g., reopening of past-year assessments, investigations), under the following provisions of the ITA:
+The tax authorities, however, have broad powers for assessment (e.g., reopening of past-year assessments and investigations), under the following provisions of the ITA:

 - Section 143 – for regular audit or assessment;